thotaakshay/javaparser_backend/README.md

 # Java Parser Demo Backend

 This repository provides a simple backend service for generating JUnit tests from Java source code.
-The service exposes a small Flask API that extracts methods using `javaparser` and generates tests via an LLM.
+The service exposes a small **FastAPI** application that extracts methods using `javaparser` and generates tests via an LLM.

 ## Requirements